04/2018 Deutsche Bank Luxembourg S.A. Privacy Notice 2/3

 Our cooperation partner, Banque de Luxembourg is responsible for creating

 your credit cards.
-Please contact the Data Protection Ofcer of the
+Please contact the Data Protection Officer of the

 aforementioned organization directly regarding your data protection rights.